 The N8000 can be thought of as a successor to the Nimslo 3D camera.
-Nishika bought the assets of the Nimslo company after they went out of business.
+Nissei Corp. of Hong Kong bought the assets of the Nimslo company in the years after they went out of business, and relaunched as Nishika.

 For a few years the N8000 reached fad status for it’s history and the fact that it is a 4 lens camera.
 It was from the growth of analog photography and that there are few 3D film cameras to choose from.
 The Nimslo is a far superior product, though they do cost more.

 Two AA batteries are used to power a dot that tells you the photograph will be underexposed.
 I tried using rechargeable Ni-MH batteries, as well as alkaline, and the meter worked with both.

 Unlike with the Nimslo 3D, batteries are not required for the camera shutter to fire.
 There is also a battery check light.

-The owner's manual lists the shutter speed as fixed at 1/60 second.
+The N8000 owner’s manual lists the shutter speed as fixed at 1/60 second.
 Due to the age of the cameras and construction quality of the shutter mechanism, the shutter could be slower than 1/60th of a second.